NoU2020/data-science-2023sp/data-science-curriculum-build/data-science-curriculum-build/challenges/c04-gapminder-assignment.md

 **Observations**:

 - There tends to be more higher outliers than lower outliers
-- On average, Oceania has the highest gdp while africa has the lowest.
-  Which to be fair, Oceania probably has the least amount of countries
+- On average, the gdp tends to be pretty low for all the continents, with asia and africa being lower. oceania has a pretty high average as it only has a few countries and are mostly under western influence.

 **Difficulties & Approaches**: